A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 \subsection{Dataset Description}

 For the purpose of training and testing the DNN models, a large number of bitstreams, which implement FPGA designs on ZC702 FPGA, are generated to make up the dataset.
-There are 15 kinds of application-specific encryption algorithms chosen for generating 15,104 bitstream files and these encryption algorithms contain 10 kinds of cryptographic operators.
+There are 15 kinds of application-specific encryption algorithms chosen for generating 18,286 bitstream files and these encryption algorithms contain 10 kinds of cryptographic operators.
 The application-specific encryption algorithms used for generating the dataset and the cryptographic operators contained are listed in TABLE~\ref{table5}.
 Each encryption algorithm used in this work contains up to 3 kinds of cryptographic operators.
 Each kind of cryptographic operator is implemented in one or two constructions.
 The pipeline means the cryptographic operator is implemented in a pipeline design, and the module means the cryptographic operator is implemented without special designs.
-For example, a bitstream implementing the encryption algorithm used for NTLM (NT LAN Manager) contains an MD4 pipeline or an MD4 module.
-A bitstream implementing the encryption algorithm used for PDF-R2 contains an MD5 (Message Digest Algorithm 5) pipeline and an RC4 (Rivest Cipher 4) module.
+For example, a bitstream implementing the encryption algorithm used for NTLM (NT LAN Manager) contains a Message Digest Algorithm 4 (MD4) pipeline or an MD4 module.
+A bitstream implementing the encryption algorithm used for PDF-R2 contains an MD5 pipeline and an RC4 module.

 In order to arrange the experiments reasonably, 13 kinds of encryption algorithms in TABLE~\ref{table5} are chosen to make up the training set and the test set, including 10,047 bitstreams generated by Xilinx Vivado 2017.4 totally.
-The bitstreams for training and testing are divided into the training set and the test set randomly by 4:1.
+The bitstreams are divided into the training set and the test set randomly by 4:1.
 Two kinds of encryption algorithms, used for PDF-R5 and OFFICE 2010, implemented by Xilinx Vivado 2017.4 are just used for testing.
-Besides, to explore the effect of EDA tools, the bitstreams generated by Xilinx Vivado 2016.3 and Xilinx Vivado 2017.2 are used to test the performance of the trained model.
-These bitstreams are transformed into images to make up the dataset for training and testing in Sec.~\ref{4_5_sec_detection}.
+Besides, to explore the effect of EDA tools, the bitstreams generated by Xilinx Vivado 2016.3, Vivado 2017.2, Vivado 2018.3, and Vivado 2019.2 are used to test the performance of the trained model.
+These bitstreams are transformed into images to make up the dataset for training and testing in Section~\ref{4_5_sec_detection}.